Go to main content

 Other competitions and examinations can be prepared for by adding independent work:

-Ecole nationale supérieure de sécurité sociale, commissaire des armées, administrateur des affaires maritimes, officier de gendarmerie, attaché OFPRA, concours de l'administration pénitentiaire, de la protection judiciaire de la jeunesse,...
+• Ecole nationale supérieure de sécurité sociale, commissaire des armées, douanes, administrateur des affaires maritimes, officier de gendarmerie, attaché OFPRA, concours de l'administration pénitentiaire, de la protection judiciaire de la jeunesse,...

-certain competitive examinations from other civil service sectors, such as directeur d'hôpital (DH), directeur d'établissement sanitaire, social et médico-social (D3S) and administrateur territorial,...
+• Some competitive examinations from other civil service sectors, such as hospital director (DH), director of health, social and medico-social establishments (D3S) and territorial administrator,...

-Law school entrance exam, it being specified that it is necessary to hold a Master 1 in law to register for this exam, and that neither the DE, nor the "MAPE temps plein" EM, nor even the IEP diploma, are equivalent.
+• Law school entrance exam, it being specified that it is necessary to hold a Master 1 in law to register for this exam and that neither the DE, nor the EM "MAPE temps plein", nor even the IEP diploma, are equivalent.

 → Para-public: public companies,...

-→ Political professions: parliamentary assistant, advisor in a minister's office or local authority.
+→ Political professions: parliamentary assistant, advisor in a ministerial office or local authority,...

 Our results

-• Public finance inspector: 4 candidates, 4 eligible, 3 admitted
+Public finance inspector: 8 candidates, 8 eligible, admissions in progress

 • Concession contract manager at Vinci Autoroute